Pat Roberts: 1996

 After Republican Senator Nancy Kassebaum declined to seek a fourth term, Roberts ran to succeed her.
 He easily won the Republican primary, defeating three minor candidates with 78% of the vote.
 In the general election, he faced Democratic State Treasurer Sally Thompson.
 Term limits were an issue during the campaign; while Roberts said he was not totally opposed to term limits, he was wary of limits that did not apply to current members of Congress, saying the proposed limits should apply to everyone.
 While Thompson signed the national term limits pledge from the group Americans for Limited Terms, Roberts declined to do so, becoming the only major party candidate for the U.S. Senate in the 1996 elections to not sign the pledge.
 However, he did say that "I plan only to serve two terms in the U.S. Senate."
+Despite that stated intention, he eventually served four terms.

 In the general election, Roberts defeated Thompson by 652,677 votes (62.02%) to 362,380 (34.44%), almost certainly helped by the presence of former Kansas Senator Bob Dole atop the ticket as the Republican presidential nominee.